Highlights

 - Go to Newmarket, which is ideal for classic, everyday shopping

-- Make a trip to Wynyard Quarter, a newer area with a daily fish market—try the huge mussels, or the famous oysters—then, check out one of the restored tramways, and go for a ride
+- Make a trip to Wynyard Quarter, a newer area with a daily fish market—try the huge mussels or the famous oysters—then check out one of the restored tramways and go for a ride

 - Visit the new area known as Britomart (which is also the name of the railway station) with bars, restaurants, designer shops, and a little local market open on Saturdays

-- Explore Mission Bay, which is a busy beach in the summertime, and also a residential area with great views
+- Explore Mission Bay, which is a busy beach in the summertime and also a residential area with great views

 Additionally, make sure to visit the Auckland National Museum.
 The museum tells the story of New Zealand, its place in the Pacific, and its people.
-The museum is a war memorial for the province of Auckland and holds one of New Zealand’s top three heritage libraries.
-It has pre-eminent Maori and Pacific collections, significant natural history resources and major social and military history collections, as well as decorative arts and pictorial collections.
+The museum is a war memorial for the province of Auckland and holds one of New Zealand's top three heritage libraries.
+It has pre-eminent Māori and Pacific collections, significant natural history resources, and major social and military history collections, as well as decorative arts and pictorial collections.

 The Sky Tower is a truly captivating experience, as well.
-At 1,076 feet high, it is the tallest man-made structure in New Zealand and offers breathtaking views for up to 50 miles in every direction.
-Travel up in the glass-fronted lifts to one of the three, spectacular viewing platforms.
-For more thrills and excitement, SkyWalk around the outside of the pergola, which is 630 feet up, or do the SkyJump off the tower.
+At 1,076 feet (327 m) high, it's the tallest man-made structure in New Zealand and offers incredible views for up to 50 miles in every direction.
+Travel up in the glass-fronted lifts to one of the three spectacular viewing platforms.
+For more thrills and excitement, SkyWalk around the outside of the pergola, which is 630 feet (192 m) up, or do the SkyJump off the tower.
+Following the active day, enjoy the evening at your leisure.

 Chat with a local specialist who can help organize your trip.

-Sculptured out of the volcanic activity and thousands of years in the making, Wai-O-Tapu is considered to be New Zealand’s most colorful and diverse geothermal sightseeing attraction.
-You are introduced to a uniquely different natural landscape–one of the most extensive geothermal systems in the country.
+Today, drive south on SH1 to Hamilton and follow the signs to Rotorua, the geothermal city.
+Brace yourself—it's going to smell like sulfur.
+Sculptured out of volcanic activity and thousands of years in the making, Wai-O-Tapu is considered to be New Zealand's most colorful and diverse geothermal sightseeing attraction.
+You're introduced to a uniquely different natural landscape–one of the most extensive geothermal systems in the country.
 Following this scheduled activity, consider the below guide when crafting the rest of your day’s itinerary.

 Visit the Buried Village.
 The excavated village offers first-hand insight into the chaos and mayhem that transpired on the night Mount Tarawera erupted.
-It provides an authentic representation of the people of Te Wairoa, both Maori and European, how they lived, and how they died.
+It provides an authentic representation of the people of Te Wairoa, both Māori and European, how they lived, and how they died.
+Ride the Skyline Gondola high above Rotorua for panoramic views over the lake and nearby towns.

-New Zealand is a country located on the Pacific “Ring of Fire,” where the tectonic plates are always moving.
-Nowhere is this more evident than in Rotorua on New Zealand's volcanic plateau, where geothermal activity is very noticeable, including erupting geysers, steaming fumaroles (vents), mud pools, and hot, geothermal springs.
+New Zealand is located on the Pacific "Ring of Fire," where the tectonic plates are always moving.
+Nowhere is this more evident than in Rotorua on New Zealand's volcanic plateau, where geothermal activity is very noticeable, including erupting geysers, steaming fumaroles (vents), mud pools, and hot geothermal springs.
 Hells Gate Geothermal Park is set on 50 acres of land with a large variety of thermal features.
 Walk past steaming fumaroles and mud pools violently boiling away.
-Follow the footsteps of ancient Maori Warriors through the swirling clouds of steam, past the hot pool where the Maori Princess Hurutini lost her life; see the violent geothermal activity of the Inferno and the Kakahi Falls, the largest hot waterfall in the Southern Hemisphere.
+Follow the footsteps of ancient Māori Warriors through the swirling clouds of steam, past the hot pool where the Māori Princess Hurutini lost her life; see the violent geothermal activity of the Inferno and the Kakahi Falls, the largest hot waterfall in the Southern Hemisphere.
 Here, warriors would bathe in the sulfuric waters to heal their wounds after battle and remove the tapu (sacredness) of war.
 Hells Gate Tikitere is a unique place of extreme contrasts.
-You will see remarkable formations and colors, cascading hot water, unearthly vistas, and even examples of “land coral.”
+You'll see remarkable formations and colors, cascading hot water, unearthly vistas, and even examples of "land coral."

-An evening at the Mitai Maori Cultural Experience will give you an awe-inspiring, authentic introduction to Maori culture.
-The natural bush setting is enthralling; see warriors in traditional dress paddle an ancient warrior canoe (waka) down the Wai-o-whiro stream, and don’t miss your only opportunity to see glow worms in their natural habitat, as well as protected kiwis.
+An evening at the Mitai Māori will give you an awe-inspiring, authentic introduction to Māori culture.
+The natural bush setting is enthralling; see warriors in traditional dress paddle a waka (an ancient warrior canoe) down the Wai-o-whiro stream, and don't miss your only opportunity to see glow worms in their natural habitat, as well as protected kiwis.

-Famous for beautiful, crystal-clear, freshwater, springs emanate from the ground and flow downstream into Lake Rotorua at Hamurana Springs.
-It is the deepest natural spring in the North Island.
+Famous for its beautiful, crystal-clear freshwater, springs emanate from the ground and flow downstream into Lake Rotorua at Hamurana Springs.
+It's the deepest natural spring in the North Island.
 Take a scenic walk alongside the crisp waters of the stream and through a grove of redwood trees with many different bird varieties.
 When you reach the spring, note that people throw coins into the water to see how far down they go.
+Following a day of exploration in Rotorua, enjoy the night on your own.

 Then, continue exploring more landmarks and destinations within Rotorua: